hass-agent/HASS.Agent/README.md

 Unfortunately due to some time constraints, they're not able to provide the constant support and feature updates.
 That's where we step in - trying to keep HASS.Agent bug free (dreams need to be big right?) and to introduce new features here and there!

+#### Note on the organization and project name
+*"Why this project is named the same as original HASS.Agent, it's confusing"*

+Yes, I agree, you're right.
+The initial idea after Sam's disappearance was to continue the work and offer it to Sam once they're back.
+Well, now that's more than unlikely since it's been quite a long time we last spoke with Sam.

+Knowing what we do now, we've probably made a different decision but doing it now it'll only create more confusion.
+We have a full rewrite project going and it has been already decided the name is going to be altered.

 ----

 ### Functionality